-What to do & eat in Namdaemun Market: An introduction
+What to do & what to eat at Namdaemun Market

-So, what types of things will travellers find at Namdaemun Market?
+So, what types of things will travellers find while shopping at Namdaemun Market?
 In short: Everything.

-Whether you’re looking for souvenirs, household goods, sporting equipment, herbs, fashion accessories or kids’ toys, you’ll run into it at Namdaemun Market.
-Several times over.
+Shopping for souvenirs, household goods, sporting equipment, herbs, fashion accessories or kids’ toys?
+You’ll see it all at Namdaemun Market.

-- Mandu: Korea’s answer to Chinese xiaolongbao, these silky smooth dumplings are one of the best snacks on the planet, not just in Seoul or Korea.
-The popular Gamekol Son Wangmandu, a few doors down from Gate 5, is one of the best places for mandu in Namdaemun Market.
-Try their kimchi mandu for a uniquely Korean spin on Asian dumplings!
+- Mandu: Korea’s answer to Chinese xiaolongbao.
+These silky smooth dumplings are one of the best snacks on the planet, not just in Seoul or South Korea.
+The popular Gamekol Son Wangmandu is one of the best places for mandu in Namdaemun Market.
+It’s located a few doors down from Gate 5.
+Try their kimchi mandu for a unique Korean spin on Asian dumplings!

-- Kalguksu: Of all the specialty foods in Namdaemun Market, perhaps none is more famous than kalgusku, a Korean soup based on a hearty seafood broth and topped with hand-cut wheat noodles.
-There’s an entire street within the market dedicated to it (Kalguksu Alley), sitting just inside Gate 5.
+- Kalguksu: Of all the specialty foods in Namdaemun Market, none is more famous than kalgusku.
+This Korean soup is based on a hearty seafood broth and topped with hand-cut wheat noodles.
+There’s an entire street within the market dedicated to it (Kalguksu Alley).
+The alley sits just inside Gate 5.

 - Eomuk: Found in food stalls all over Korean, these fishcakes are a staple at Namdaemun Market.
 The most popular variety here is served on skewers with a savoury mixture of soy and chilli.

-- Hotteok: A Korean street food favourite, these pancakes come stuffed with a variety of ingredients ranging from sweet to savoury.
-The food cart near Gate 2 is one of the most famous places to grab hotteok in Seoul.
-Their speciality, a savoury hotteok filled with japchae (glass noodles seasoned with sesame oil and soy sauce) and vegetables like carrots and spinach and pan-fried to perfection, is a must-eat food in Seoul!
+- Hotteok: These delicious pancakes are one of Seoul’s favourite street foods.
+They come stuffed with a variety of ingredients ranging from sweet to savoury.
+The food cart near Namdaemun’s Gate 2 is one of the most famous places to grab hotteok in Seoul.
+Their speciality is a savoury hotteok filled with japchae (glass noodles seasoned with sesame oil and soy sauce) and vegetables like carrots and spinach.
+It’s pan-fried to perfection and is a must-eat food in Seoul!

-- Tteokbokki: One of the most popular street foods in Korea, these silky rice cakes, featuring a texture quite similar to gnocchi, are pan-fried with a spicy gochujang-based sauce that’s both a tad spicy and sweet.
+- Tteokbokki: These silky rice cakes are one of the most popular street foods in Korea.
+Their texture is similar to gnocchi.
+Tteokbokki is pan-fried with a spicy gochujang-based sauce that’s both a tad spicy and sweet.

-- Courtyard by Marriott Seoul Namdaemun: One of the top mid-range luxury hotels in Seoul, this lovely property delivers on clean contemporary rooms, all proudly boasting massive city views.
-Get the best price guaranteed and collect Marriott Rewards on your stay by booking directly at Marriott.com.
+- Courtyard by Marriott Seoul Namdaemun: This lovely mid-range property delivers clean contemporary rooms.
+All proudly boast massive city views.
+Get the best price guaranteed and collect Marriott Rewards on your stay by booking at Marriott.com.

 - Aloft Myeongdong: An ultra-hip design-style hotel from one of the hippest and fastest-growing chains on the planet.
 From the rooms to the trendy on-site W XYZ bar&lounge, this sleek luxury hotel will delight you with its colourful post-modern motifs.

-- The Westin Chosun Hotel Seoul: Easily one of the best luxury hotels in Seoul, this decadent 5-star furnishes a world-class accommodations experience from check-in to check-out.
-All of the on-site amenities—from the palatial indoor pool to the well-equipped fitness centre—are absolutely divine.
+- The Westin Chosun Hotel Seoul: This decadent 5-star hotel furnishes a world-class accommodations experience from check-in to check-out.
+All the on-site amenities—from the palatial indoor pool to the well-equipped fitness centre—are divine.

-The exit spits you out directly in front of one of the market’s main gates, just a short walk to many of its top food stalls and restaurants including the famous Kalguksu Alley.
+The exit spits you out in front of one of the market’s main gates.
+It’s a short walk from here to many of its top food stalls & restaurants including Kalguksu Alley.